mklb/fancy-project-playbook/README.md

 Write every process you learned/developed down if it´s like that someone has to repeat these steps.
 - https://getguru.com offers a nice web app and browser extension to easly access and manage knowledge

+## Timetracking
+We use [Toggl](https://toggl.com/) which is free for teams up to 5 people.
+It has a web version, mobile apps and a Trello/Chrome extension

 ## TODO tools
-We use [Trello](https://trello.com) with these (default) boards
+We use [Trello](https://trello.com) with these (default) boards and a [Toggle integration](https://toggl.com/trello-time-tracking)
-- Today
-- Priority 3
+- "New -> Uncategorized": for new incomming, unsorted tasks
+- Timeline: working packages as single cards with sub checklists
 - Priority 2
 - Priority 1
-- Uncategorized (everything that is new gets in here and will be sorted later)

 ## Development
 - General: